burakgormek/atomic-variants/README.md

 ### Responsive Variants

-To enable **responsive variants**, install the optional atomic-variants build plugins.
+To use responsive variants, install the **optional plugins** for your framework.
 These plugins ensure Tailwind includes generated responsive classes during compilation.

 <details>
 <summary>Next.js</summary>